 Expat families and children

-The largest concern that expats moving to the UAE with children will have is schooling.
+The most significant concern that expats moving to the UAE with children will have is schooling.
 Expat kids in the UAE have limited access to free or government-sponsored schools.
 There are many private international schools in the popular emirates of Dubai and Abu Dhabi catering to the needs of foreign students.
-For the most part, these schools adhere to high standards, but fees can be exorbitant and space is limited.
-It’s therefore important that parents begin the enrolment process as early as possible.
+For the most part, these schools adhere to high standards, but fees can be high, and space is limited.
+It’s therefore vital that parents begin the enrolment process as early as possible.

 Healthcare in the UAE is excellent, and medical facilities are modern and easily accessible for locals and expats alike.
-Nevertheless, it’s important that expats in the UAE have comprehensive medical insurance; in some emirates, it is the law that companies provide this for their employees.
+Nevertheless, it’s essential for expats in the UAE to have comprehensive medical insurance; in some emirates, it is the law that companies provide this for their employees.
 In the case of Abu Dhabi, health insurance is a mandatory prerequisite to obtaining a residence visa, but this tends to be organised and, generally, completely financed by the employer.

 Climate in the UAE